-Notification of alien status.
 You must let your employer know whether you are a resident or a nonresident alien so your employer can withhold the correct amount of tax from your wages.

-If you are a resident alien under the rules discussed in Chapter 1, you should file Form 1078, Certificate of Alien Claiming Residence in the United States, with your employer.
-If you are a nonresident alien under those rules, you do not have to file a form, but it would be helpful if you told your employer that you are a nonresident alien.
+If you are a resident alien under the rules discussed in chapter 1, you should file Form 1078 with your employer.
+If you are a non-resident alien under those rules, you do not have to file a form, but it would be helpful if you told your employer that you are a non-resident alien.

-If you are a resident alien and you receive income other than wages (such as dividends and royalties) from sources within the United States, you should file Form 1078 with the withholding agent (generally, the payer of the income) so the agent will not withhold tax on the income at the 30% (or lower treaty) rate.
+If you are a resident alien and you receive income other than wages (such as dividends and royalties) from sources within the United

+States, you should file Form 1078 with the withholding agent (generally, the payer of the income) so the agent will not withhold tax on the income at the 30% (or lower treaty) rate.
 If you receive such income as a nonresident alien it is usually subject to withholding at the 30% (or lower treaty) rate.